A majority of the companies who have an online presence either use or plan to use a content management system in some

-Directus is an open-source CMS, is excellent for projects that require customized databases.
+Directus is an open-source CMS, that is excellent for projects that require customized databases.

 Written with backbone.js, the public API uses REST.
 Similar to other traditional CMS tools, it is powered by PHP; developers will thus, feel comfortable with the scripting language if known.